OpnTec/libredesktop-meta/README.md

-# soerenx-plugin
+# libredesktop-meta

-SoerenX-Plugin is a way to add custom Open search, tiles, snippets to your Firefox browser
+The libredesktop-meta package takes care of customizing packages and settings for the libredesktop.

+## Customizing browser settings
+In the browser settings custom search, tiles, snippets can be set for browsers.

-## What are we changing?
+### What are we changing in the Firefox browser?

 1) Directory Tiles:
 in about:config: browser.newtabpage.directory.source